There seems to be a disconnect between what is myth and reality when it comes to the number of investment properties that people own.

 So why don’t investors own more properties?

 Well, generally it’s because they make one of the following mistakes, which stymie their chances of growing a portfolio.

-1. Property investing as a hobby – not a business
+1. They treat property investing as a hobby – not a business

-They love the excitement of buying a property and renovating it.
+They love for the excitement of buying a property and renovating it.

 They love the thought of becoming a property mogul.

 That’s not the way to become rich through property – you need a business mindset.